| The Council of European Union, Having regard to the Treaty

 Particular circumstances

-Each Member State may take the necessary measures to ensure that the
+Each Member State may take the necessary measures to ensure that

-(a) renounces terrorist activity, and (b) provides the administrative or judicial authorities with
+(a) renounces terrorist activity, and (b) provides the

 Article 7 Liability of legal persons

-person, acting either individually or as part of an organ of the
+benefit by any person, acting either individually or as part of

-legal person, who has a leading position within the legal person,
+an organ of the legal person, who has a leading position within

-State shall take the necessary measures to ensure that legal persons
+State shall take the necessary measures to ensure that legal

-of any of the offences referred to in Articles 1 to 4 for the
+the commission of any of the offences referred to in Articles 1

-benefit of that legal person by a person under its authority.
-3. Liability of legal persons under paragraphs 1 and 2 shall not
+authority.
+3. Liability of legal persons under paragraphs 1

-exclude criminal proceedings against natural persons who are
+and 2 shall not exclude criminal proceedings against natural

-referred to in Articles 1 to 4.
+of the offences referred to in Articles 1 to 4.

 Article 8 Penalties for legal persons

-Each Member State shall take the necessary measures to ensure that a
+Each Member State shall take the necessary measures to ensure

-effective, proportionate and dissuasive penalties, which shall
+punish-able by effective, proportionate and dissuasive

-include criminal or non-criminal fines and may include other
+penalties, which shall include criminal or non-criminal fines

-penalties, such as: (a) exclusion from entitlement to public benefits or aid; (b) temporary or permanent disqualification from the practice of
+entitlement to public benefits or aid; (b) temporary or

-commercial activities; (c) placing under judicial supervision; (d) a judicial winding-up order; (e) temporary or permanent closure of establishments which have been
+activities; (c) placing under judicial supervision; (d) a

-used for committing the offence.
+of establishments which have been used for committing the

 Article 9